Give Your Site Some Focus! Tips for Designing Useful and Usable Focus Indicators

 - It’s easier to design focus when designing other states (like hover and active) because you have time to give more thought to how focus fits in with the rest of the design.

 My advice: include focus indicators early, and evaluate them often.
-The hardest way to include focus in an application is to need to do it on a short deadline.
+The hardest way to include focus in an application is to do it on a short deadline.
 Your site’s users will thank you for including focus indicators from the start, too.